snkashis/android-docs/pages/plugins/overview/traffic.md

 ```

 ### Features
-`isEnabled()` can be used to determine whether or not the traffic layer is currently visible on the map and then you can react accordingly if needed.
+`isEnabled()` can be used to determine whether or not the traffic layer is currently visible on the map.
+You can react accordingly to whether the layer is visible or not.
 The map can change styles at anytime and the map traffic will be redrawn in the new map style.